Omar Fateh: Ethics investigations

-Also in 2022, Fateh faced a State Senate ethics investigation for failing to disclose $1,000 his campaign paid for advertisements to Somali TV Minnesota, a YouTube channel.
+In 2022, Fateh faced a State Senate ethics investigation for failing to disclose $1,000 his campaign paid for advertisements to Somali TV Minnesota, a YouTube channel.
 A second complaint was related to the perjury conviction of Muse Mohamed, Fateh's brother-in-law and a volunteer on his 2020 campaign; a federal jury convicted Muse in May of lying to a federal grand jury about his handling of three absentee ballots for Fateh's campaign.
 The ethics committee unanimously dismissed both complaints against Fateh, finding that the undisclosed advertising expense was outside the ethics committee's scope and referring it to the campaign finance board.
 Fateh was also ordered to attend campaign finance training.

 2025 mayoral campaign

 On November 20, 2024, Fateh declared his candidacy for mayor of Minneapolis in the 2025 election.
 On July 19, 2025, the Minneapolis DFL endorsed Fateh over incumbent mayor Jacob Frey.
 The Minnesota DFL revoked the endorsement on August 21, 2025 after Frey appealed, citing a poorly secured registration spreadsheet and technical difficulties.
 The Minneapolis DFL appealed the ruling, but the state party denied its appeal.
+In October 2025, Fateh's campaign was fined for distributing yard signs at an August 23 event that cited the DFL endorsement after it was revoked, a campaign finance violation.

 During his campaign, Fateh claimed that he was targeted by Islamophobic language.
 On July 14, 2025, conservative online commentator Charlie Kirk tweeted that Fateh was a part of an Islamic takeover of the United States.
 Local politicians, including his opponents in the mayoral election, responded in Fateh's defense.
 On August 25, Fateh's campaign office was vandalized with Islamophobic graffiti reading, "Somali Muslim — This warning is no joke".

-In October 2025, Fateh's campaign was fined for distributing yard signs at an August 23 event that cited the DFL endorsement after it was revoked, a campaign finance violation.

 Fateh lost to Frey in the November 4 general election.
 After tabulating instant-runoff results, Fateh received 47.0% of the vote to Frey's 53.0%.